lsingh123/GSC19/fuseki.md

 ## Notes

-1. Each news source has its own graph (GRAPH `http://www.nytimes.com` for example).
-Within that graph there are triples of the format `item property object`.
+1. Each news source has its own graph (`GRAPH <http://www.nytimes.com>` for example).
+Within that graph there are triples of the format `ITEM PROPERTY OBJECT`.
 2. For some countries, there was trouble finding the correct wikidata code.
 If I couldn't find the correct country code, I just used the name of the country (no spaces or capitalization) as the object of the country triple.
 If you're struggling to find news sources for a particular country, try filtering as below (replacing `country` with the country of interest) instead of looking for the exact wikidata country code:
 ` FILTER regex (str(?country), "country") `